firstbatchxyz/dria-blog/docs/factory/simple.md

 ---
 categories:
-- Software Engineering
+- Workflows
-description: Generate text with the Simple Singleton task using instructions and select models like GEMINI for output.
+description: Discover how to use the Simple Singleton task for text generation with the GEMMA2_9B_FP16 model in Python.
 tags:
 - text generation
-- Singleton pattern
+- Singleton task
-- GEMINI model
 - Python
+- GEMMA2_9B_FP16
-- dria
+- code example
 ---

 # Simple